10 Best Things to Do in Great Sand Dunes National Park & Preserve

 It’s widely known that being outside during a thunderstorm is very dangerous, but in sand dunes here and elsewhere, you will almost always be the tallest object around, making them particularly dangerous here over other environments.

-The sun exposure in the dune field and throughout the upper elevations of Great Sand Dunes National Park is nothing to take lightly.
+The sun exposure in the dune field and throughout the upper elevations of Great Sand Dunes National Park is nothing to take lightly!

-Therefore, think ahead about what type of shot you are looking to capture before hiking in!
+For this reason, think ahead about what type of shot you are looking to capture before hiking in!

-5. The first 1.1 miles (1.8 km) of Medano Pass Primitive Road can be driven without a high-clearance vehicle.
+When the road is snow-free, the first 1.1 miles (1.8 km) of Medano Pass Primitive Road can be driven without a high-clearance vehicle.

 Google Maps Directions: Point of No Return